Codecademy/engineering-competencies/README.md

 ### Why these competencies?

 We've found that these four competency areas capture much of what's worked well for us.
+The attributes espoused here have been what we've commonly seen help engineers thrive at Codecademy and similar engineering organizations.

 We believe a team should prosper and grow _as a team_: that its success is measured by both the quality and throughput of its output _and_ the personal growth and enjoyment of its individual members.
 Strong technical achievements are only half of that.